You’re 18 DPO. Your pregnancy tests might be BFP (congrats!) or BFN, or you might be too nervous to test. Here’s the lowdown, whatever the stick says.

 - How many DPO is considered late?

-Every woman is unique and every TTC journey is different too.
+But every woman is unique and every TTC journey is different, too.

 So you might be feeling lousy right now, or you might feel like your normal self.